Kyo and Obi, a fable about friendship and discovering the joy of self-acceptance

 Told in a book that is made in India, from 100% recycled, sun-dried cotton paper, hand stitched by people with disabilities, the story is beautifully illustrated in line art and coloured with soy inks in two colours.
 The book is a gift to yourself and to others – read it, share it, pass it on, there’s only going to be a small number in print.

-Priced at INR 670.
-Get your hands on a copy by placing an order below, and I will post the book to you (delivery in India by ground shipment only).
+Order a copy at INR 670: Send me the required details and I will post the book to you (delivery in India by ground shipment only).

 Payment details are: Bank Name: State Bank of India, Branch: Veer Savarkar Marg, Mumbai, Account Holder: Dog Ears, Account Number: 31304478948, IFS Code: SBIN0005355